The Economics of p(doom): Scenarios of Existential Risk and Economic Growth in the Age of Transformative AI: How Much Existential Risk Would a Benevolent Social Planner Tolerate?

 \subsubsection{Mounting Extinction Risk}

-Finally, we consider mounting extinction risk, that is, risk, which builds up gradually in the background.
+Finally, we consider mounting extinction risk, i.e., risk which builds up gradually in the background.
 We assume that, other things equal, the more advanced TAI becomes and the higher levels of output it provides, the higher is the extinction risk.
+In other words, in a world run by TAI that does not mitigate existential risks, growth accelerations increase the extinction hazard rate.
 We capture this by assuming that the extinction risk rises with consumption such that